RECOMMENDED & PRESCRIBED BOOKS

-One of the proscribed books is written by lecturers on this course.
+One of the prescribed books is written by lecturers on this course.
 Please see below:

 INFORMATION REGARDING FOURTH EDITION OF BOOK ON PROJECT MANAGEMENT